 Janis Joplin sang lead.
 Big Brother & the Holding Company was one of the groups she sang with before going solo later in 1968.
-Until her death in 1970, this was her biggest chart success, and it continues to get a lot of airplay.
+Until her death in 1970, this was her biggest chart success and best-known song (the posthumous "Me And Bobby McGee

-Bert Berns wrote this song, and Aretha Franklin's younger sister Erma sang the original version and put it on the R&B charts in 1967.
+Jerry Ragovoy and Bert Berns wrote this song.
+Aretha Franklin's younger sister Erma sang the original version and put it on the R&B charts in 1967.
 Big Brother & the Holding Company quickly covered it and took it to #12 on the Hot 100.
 For Erma Franklin, it was her biggest hit.
 She went on to sing backup on some of Aretha's songs, and ran a childcare agency called Boysville.
 Erma died of cancer in 2002 at age 63.